Scope of Work Clauses: How to Define, Negotiate, and Protect Your Deliverables

 PAYMENT: Client shall pay Contractor a fixed fee of $15,000 for completion of all deliverables described in Section 2 of this Agreement, payable as follows: 30% ($4,500) upon execution of this Agreement; 40% ($6,000) upon delivery and acceptance of Phase 1 deliverables; 30% ($4,500) upon delivery and acceptance of all Phase 2 deliverables.
 Payments are non-refundable.
 Contractor shall invoice for each milestone payment upon achievement of the corresponding milestone.

 The relationship between scope and payment structure is fundamental to the economics of any service engagement.
-The scope clause defines what is owed; the payment clause defines when and how the contractor gets paid for delivering it.
-These two provisions must be aligned — a mismatch between scope and payment creates either financial exposure for the contractor or perverse incentives for the client.
+The scope clause defines what is owed; the payment clause defines when and how the contractor gets paid.
+These two provisions must be aligned — a mismatch creates either financial exposure for the contractor or perverse incentives for the client.

 Fixed-fee contracts tie payment to deliverable completion rather than time spent.
-They are appropriate when the scope is well-defined, the deliverables are clearly specified, and the contractor has sufficient experience to estimate the work accurately.
+They are appropriate when the scope is well-defined and the deliverables are clearly specified.
 Fixed-fee contracts provide certainty for the client and upside potential for an efficient contractor.
-However, they also create significant downside risk when scope is vague — every hour of uncompensated scope expansion directly reduces the contractor's effective rate.
-The quality of the SOW determines whether a fixed-fee contract is viable: a detailed SOW makes fixed-fee pricing reasonable; a vague SOW makes it a financial trap.
+However, they create significant downside risk when scope is vague — every hour of uncompensated scope expansion directly reduces the contractor's effective rate.

 Hourly contracts tie payment to time spent rather than deliverables produced.
-They are appropriate when scope is genuinely uncertain, when the engagement involves reactive or undefined work (ongoing support, research and advisory), or when the client's needs are expected to change frequently.
-Hourly contracts protect the contractor from scope creep by definition — additional work means additional hours means additional billing.
-However, they provide less predictability for the client and less incentive for the contractor to complete work efficiently.
-They also require robust time-tracking and require the client to trust that hours billed were actually worked productively.
+They protect the contractor from scope creep by definition — additional work means additional hours means additional billing.
+However, they provide less predictability for the client and require robust time-tracking.

 Milestone payment structures are the best-practice approach for fixed-fee projects.
-They tie payment to specific, defined completion events rather than to arbitrary calendar dates or to project completion.
-The example above illustrates a typical three-milestone structure: an upfront deposit (which protects the contractor against early abandonment), a mid-project milestone payment (which provides cash flow during a long project), and a completion payment.
-The specific milestones chosen should align with the SOW's natural phases — for a website project, Phase 1 might be design mockups approved; Phase 2 might be functional site delivered.
+They tie payment to specific, defined completion events rather than to arbitrary calendar dates.
+The example above illustrates a typical three-milestone structure: an upfront deposit (which protects the contractor against early abandonment), a mid-project milestone payment, and a completion payment.
+The specific milestones chosen should align with the SOW's natural phases.

 The non-refundable payment provision protects the contractor's economics in the event of project abandonment or client-initiated termination.
-Without it, a client who terminates mid-project may claim a refund of the deposit or milestone payment, arguing that no completed deliverable was received.
-A well-drafted non-refundable provision combined with a termination-for-convenience payment provision (see the termination clause guide) ensures the contractor is paid for work performed even if the project is cancelled.
+Without it, a client who terminates mid-project may claim a refund.
+A well-drafted non-refundable provision combined with a termination-for-convenience payment provision ensures the contractor is paid for work performed.
+For details on termination provisions, see our Termination Clause Guide.

 What to do

 Align scope and payment using four structural principles.
-First, tie each payment milestone to a specific SOW deliverable or phase — not to a calendar date.
-Second, size the deposit to cover your setup costs and a reasonable portion of early-phase work; 25-33% is typical.
-Third, make each milestone payment non-refundable upon acceptance of the corresponding deliverable; include a provision that acceptance triggers the invoice due date.
-Fourth, use a hold-back structure that gives the client some security without withholding your entire fee: 85-90% payable at defined milestones, with 10-15% due at final project acceptance — this is more commercially reasonable than a large completion payment that creates acceptance leverage for the client.
+First, tie each payment milestone to a specific SOW deliverable or phase.
+Second, size the deposit to cover your setup costs and a reasonable portion of early-phase work; 25–33% is typical.
+Third, make each milestone payment non-refundable upon acceptance of the corresponding deliverable.
+Fourth, use a hold-back structure: 85–90% payable at defined milestones, with 10–15% due at final project acceptance — this is more commercially reasonable than a large completion payment that creates acceptance leverage for the client.

 Common contract language

-EXCLUSIONS: For the avoidance of doubt, the following services are expressly excluded from the scope of this Agreement and shall be provided separately if requested, subject to additional fees and a new or amended statement of work: (a) copywriting or editing of Client-provided content; (b) stock photography, video footage, or licensed third-party assets; (c) search engine optimization beyond basic on-page metadata; (d) website hosting, domain registration, or SSL certificate management; (e) integration with third-party systems not specified in Section 2; (f) training or documentation beyond the one-hour handoff session described in Section 2(f); (g) ongoing maintenance, updates, or bug fixes after the 30-day warranty period described in Section 4.
+EXCLUSIONS: For the avoidance of doubt, the following services are expressly excluded from the scope of this Agreement and shall be provided separately if requested, subject to additional fees: (a) copywriting or editing of Client-provided content; (b) stock photography, video footage, or licensed third-party assets; (c) search engine optimization beyond basic on-page metadata; (d) website hosting, domain registration, or SSL certificate management; (e) integration with third-party systems not specified in Section 2; (f) training or documentation beyond the one-hour handoff session; (g) ongoing maintenance, updates, or bug fixes after the 30-day warranty period.

 Scope exclusions are the underused, high-value provision that prevents the most predictable category of scope expansion disputes.
-Every industry has a set of adjacent services that clients commonly assume are included when they are not — and the cost of that assumption falls entirely on the contractor when there is no exclusion clause to point to.
+Every industry has a set of adjacent services that clients commonly assume are included when they are not.

 Industry-specific exclusion patterns illustrate the practical importance of tailoring exclusions to your field.
-For web designers and developers, the most common assumption disputes involve: copywriting (the client expected you to write the page text), SEO (the client assumed "building a website" includes ranking it in Google), third-party integrations (the client assumed the CRM connection was included), and maintenance (the client assumed you would keep the site updated after launch).
+For web designers and developers: copywriting, SEO, third-party integrations, and maintenance.
 For graphic designers: brand strategy, copywriting, print management, and photographer coordination.
 For management consultants: implementation support, project management after the report is delivered, and facilitation of strategy sessions.
 For accountants and bookkeepers: tax preparation, payroll, legal advice, and financial planning.
 For software developers: QA testing, DevOps/infrastructure, security audits, and customer support after launch.

 The exclusion clause also serves an important pricing function.
-When an excluded item is requested as a change order, you are in a stronger negotiating position than when you are arguing that a requested item is "out of scope" under a clause that doesn't clearly say so.
+When an excluded item is requested as a change order, you are in a stronger negotiating position.
 The client has seen the exclusion; they knew when they signed the contract that the item would cost extra.
 The change order conversation is about pricing, not about the legitimacy of the additional charge.

 What to do